Natural user interface: History

-Early examples
+Types of interface

 Multi-touch

 When Bill Buxton was asked about the iPhone's interface, he responded "Multi-touch technologies have a long history.
 To put it in perspective, the original work undertaken by my team was done in 1984, the same year that the first Macintosh computer was released, and we were not the first."

 Multi-Touch is a technology which could enable a natural user interface.
+Applications of animation creation with multi-touch systems have been demonstrated.
 However, most UI toolkits used to construct interfaces executed with such technology are traditional GUIs.

-Examples of interfaces commonly referred to as NUI
+Gesture control

+Hand gesture presents a natural way of interacting with computer systems, especially for those that involve 3D information such as manipulating virtual reality or augmented reality objects, thanks to the 3 dimensional movements of hand gestures.
+Such hand gestures can be extracted from images collected in color or RGB-D cameras, or captured from sensor gloves.
+Since hand gestures from such input sources are usually noisy, solutions based on artificial intelligence are presented to remove the sensor noisy, allowing more effective controls.
+Moreover, to tackle the computational delay in real-time applications, short-term prediction of hand gestures has enabled an improved level of interactivity.

+NUI software and hardware platforms

 Perceptive Pixel

 One example is the work done by Jefferson Han on multi-touch interfaces.
 In a demonstration at TED in 2006, he showed a variety of means of interacting with on-screen content using both direct manipulations and gestures.
 For example, to shape an on-screen glutinous mass, Jeff literally 'pinches' and prods and pokes it with his fingers.
 In a GUI interface for a design application for example, a user would use the metaphor of 'tools' to do this, for example, selecting a prod tool, or selecting two parts of the mass that they then wanted to apply a 'pinch' action to.
 Han showed that user interaction could be much more intuitive by doing away with the interaction devices that we are used to and replacing them with a screen that was capable of detecting a much wider range of human actions and gestures.
 Of course, this allows only for a very limited set of interactions which map neatly onto physical manipulation (RBI).
 Extending the capabilities of the software beyond physical actions requires significantly more design work.